THE UNIVERSITY OF MICHIGAN

 Course project

-The course project emphasizes the application of the course material to the engineering design problems of your choice.
-It can be done individually or by a team of two or more depending on the enrollment.
-You are encouraged to work on the problems relevant to your research topics.
-The project requires a proposal (5%), a progress report (15%), an oral presentation (10%), and a final paper (20%).
+The couese project can be done individually or by a team of two or more depending on the enrollment.
+The project requires a proposal (2%), a progress report (15%), an oral presentation (10%), and a final paper (20%).
 Members of a team will receive same grades for the proposal, reports and final presentation.
 Detailed guidelines on each of these, as well as abstracts from past projects, are found in Project info page.

-While is it acceptable to work on the same project topic for another course taken in the past or concurrently with this course, the project reports must describe the work distinctively done for this course.
-In particular, the students must consult with the instructor a priori to share or recycle the project topic done in ME555 and/or ME590, and must submit a copy of the reports for these courses together with ME558 reports.
+While is it acceptable to work on the same or similar project topic for another course taken in the past or concurrently with this course, the project reports must describe the work distinctively done for this course.
+In particular, the students must consult with the instructor a priori to work on the same or similar topic done in ME555 and must submit a copy of the reports for the course together with ME558 reports.